pimms/Ogre-Bullet-wrapper/README.md

 #Setup

-Currently, PimEngine is only tested on a Windows environment, but should be quite painless to setup under OSX and Linux as well.
-Some modifications may be required.
-Line endings come to mind.
+Currently, PimEngine is only supported under a Windows environment.

 This tutorial assumes that you have some knowledge of linking, setting header paths and otherwise working your way around your favorite IDE.